streamlit/docs/content/streamlit-cloud/deploy-your-app/app-dependencies.md

 </Note>

+If you pin `streamlit` below 1.20.0, you may experience unexpected results if you've pinned any dependencies of `altair`.
+If `streamlit` is installed below version 1.20.0, `altair<5` will be reinstalled on top of your evironment for compatibility reasons.
+When this happens all of altair's dependecies will be updated.

 ### Other Python package managers

 There are other Python package managers besides `pip`.
 If you want to consider alternatives to using a `requirements.txt` file, Streamlit Community Cloud will look for other Python dependency managers to use in the order below.
 Streamlit will stop and install the first dependency file found.